 JMX Proxy

-There are situations, where a deployment of an Jolokia agent on the target platform is not possible.
+JMX Proxy There are situations, where a deployment of an Jolokia agent on the target platform is not possible.
 This might be for political reasons or an already established JSR-160 export on the instrumented servers.
 In these environments, Jolokia can operate as a JMX Proxy.
-In this setup, the agent is deployed on a dedicated proxy Java EE server (or other supported agent platform).
+In this setup, the agent is deployed on a dedicated proxy Jakarta EE server (or other supported agent platform).
 The proxy bridges between Jolokia JSON request and responses to remote JSR-160 calls to the target server.
 The following diagrams gives an illustration of this setup.

 Proxy Mode